hillaryychan/COMP3141/notes/03_PBT-Lazy-Eval.md

 ## Lazy Evaluation

-The following program crashes when given a large number due to **stack overflow**
+The following program crashes when given a large number due to **stack overflow** (the stack pointer exceeds the stack bound).

 ``` hs
 sumTo :: Integer -> Integer